dchudz/pycon2015-kaggle-tutorial/README.md

 # Instructions

+If possible, try to check back Wednesday night for any minor updates to the data set or `environment.yml`.
+I'll add a note here if anything is updated.

+## Download dataset

+The tutorial will be based on the data [here](https://inclass.kaggle.com/c/pycon-2015-tutorial/data).

 ## Download Anaconda or Miniconda

 If you don't have Anaconda or Miniconda installed in your laptop, you can download them from here: